Alfresco/docs-alfresco/process-services/latest/using/workflows.md

 3. Click **Yes**.

       The workflow is deleted and removed from the workflow list.
 The tasks related to the workflow are deleted, which removes them from the Completed view on the My Tasks page.
-They are also removed from the My Tasks dashlet.
+They are also removed from My Tasks.

 ## Viewing tasks and workflows